We offer an active program for all ages.

-Our RE Staff
+Our RE Leadership

-Our teachers are dedicated, caring and just plain fantastic.
+These folks are dedicated, caring and just plain fantastic.
 Some have taught RE for years; others are joining us after having grown up in our RE program.
 For many, this work is their favorite thing about South Valley.
 Each teacher brings a unique perspective, and we welcome newcomers to the team.
 For information on becoming an RE teacher, contact [email protected].

 Director of Religious Exploration

 The Director of Religious Education establishes the schedule and policies for the RE program, leads many classes and events, assists and guides teachers, and sets the tone for the program.
-In 2019-2020, our Acting DRE is Rebecca Britt.

 Our RE Assistant does amazing work behind the scenes to support and resource our programs and events, as well as provides teaching leadership in our classes and childcare.